IconoclastLabs/MotionTemplate/README.md

 As always we're opent to pull requests/issues!

 Special thanks to Colin T.A.
 Gray for answering questions and writing/maintaining some of the key gems in this project.

+The outdated but original blog post on this Template can be found here: Blog on the original template: [http://iconoclastlabs.com/cms/blog/posts/rubymotion-template](http://iconoclastlabs.com/cms/blog/posts/rubymotion-template)

 If you'd like to send inquiries, compliments or criticisms you can find us here
 ![contact](https://s3.amazonaws.com/iconoclastweb/email_pic.png)